 If you’re still new to cross stitch, you may not feel like you can really multitask without miscounting or getting lost.
-Once you’ve been at it a while, it can be a nearly mindless task and your brain starts to wander.
-It can be hard to feel productive sometimes.
+Once you’ve been at it a while though, it can be a nearly mindless task and your brain starts to wander.
+It can be hard to feel productive sometimes unless you multitask.

 Whether you’re an experienced stitcher or just have a huge block of color to fill in, you might find yourself looking for something to do to occupy your mind.
 When I asked around, the go-to seemed to be Netflix.
 Whether binge watching a favorite show, or checking out something new.